krish-adi/krish-adi/README.md

    ---

    ```

-4. Setup the config file `_config.yml` with the desired variable values.

-5. Install the dependencies of the theme by running `bundle install` .

-6. Build the blog and serve it by running `bundle exec jekyll serve` .
+> To build the blog and serve it locally, run `bundle exec jekyll serve` .

-## TODO

-- Syntax code highlighting fix for dark-mode.
-- Add top margin for reference/backlinks that is placed at the bottom.